bastianallgeier/library/readme.md

 It's easy to setup and use.
 It's intended for cheap shared hosting, small virtual servers, your NAS or RaspberryPi and similar thingies where a node.js or Rails based solution is too much or simply not installable.

 It can handle a couple thousand entries without any problems.
-It's perfect for small personal single-user applications: self-hosted publishing solutions, self-hosted photo albums, online diaries, blogs, todo apps — you name it.
+It's perfect for small personal single-user applications: a self-hosted photo album, a tweet backup, a personal checkins db, an address book, a personal invoice app, a book inventory, a todo app — you name it.

 The Library is also a perfect combination of any kind of text-based data combined with attached files.
 Each stored item can have any number of additional images, documents, videos, etc. attached.